 At a minimum, all candidates for promotion or tenure shall undergo a peer review of their teaching during the year of their formal review.
 The peer review committee shall select a chairperson to coordinate all meeting dates/interviews, and assure that the peer review summary is placed in the faculty member's professional file prior to the faculty member's evaluations.
 Copies of the peer review shall be sent to both the candidate and the department chair.

 Departments may set policy as to whether peer reviews in other years are to be conducted and placed in the professional file.
 A signed copy of the peer review of a faculty member shall be forwarded to the candidate by the department chair along with a notification that the faculty member has the right to respond.
+The department chair ensures that a copy of the peer review is placed in the faculty member’s college professional file.
 Should the candidate wish, the candidate may place a written response in the file or may ask to appear before the department Ranking and Tenure Committee.
 If the faculty member is not up for promotion or tenure, then the candidate may wait until the next promotion tenure review or petition for the removal of the peer review as provided in PPM 8-13.

 Post-Tenure Review